Case Study

 While the DSH has many different types of specialists on staff, it refers patients out for cardiology and rheumatology care.
 Resulting prescriptions are sometimes filled at local Walgreens and CVS pharmacies instead of by the in-house pharmacy.
 Because the prescribing physician is an outside specialist and the resulting medications are filled at contract pharmacies, resulting scripts are not easily included in a 340B program, despite the fact that the DSH manages care for these patients.

 If a 340B covered entity (CE) such as a DSH can prove that it owns a patient’s care, prescriptions written by referred-to specialists can be included in a 340B program.
-However, the organization is responsible for obtaining and maintaining supporting documentation, such as encounter records, outgoing referral documentation, and encounter notes from the referred-to specialist provider to qualify the referred-to provider as an eligible prescriber.
+However, the organization is responsible for obtaining and maintaining supporting documentation, such as encounter records, outgoing referral documentation and encounter notes from the referred-to specialist provider to qualify the referred-to provider as an eligible prescriber.
 The DSH was aware of the 340B funding available through referral prescriptions, but had not yet decided how to include these prescriptions in its program when it was made aware of a solution.

 Solution

 During initial meetings, the DSH learned that 340B Recovery technology identifies prescriptions written by specialists and documents the relationship between the referring organization and the resulting prescriber.
-When a patient fills a prescription at Walgreens, Cloudmed receives the prescription data from the pharmacy or third-party administrator (TPA).
-Cloudmed compliance specialists then solicit encounter notes from referred-to specialists and review them for six different compliance checkpoints.
+When a patient fills a prescription at Walgreens, R1 receives the prescription data from the pharmacy or third-party administrator (TPA).
+R1 compliance specialists then solicit encounter notes from referred-to specialists and review them for six different compliance checkpoints.
 Prescriptions meeting these compliance checks are qualified for 340B pricing, and specialist consult notes are made available through an online portal that can then be exported and placed into the DSH’s EHR.